Amaralovelyn/LITA_Class_Documentation/README.md

  - Presentation: Data is ready for presentation.

-#### Data cleaning:
-  This means removing unwanted observations, outliers, fixing structural errors.
+# Data cleaning Using Power BI
+ Recall that Data Cleaning means removing unwanted observations, outliers, fixing structural errors.
+It is also the process of detecting and correcting corrupt or inaccurate records from a record set, table, or database and refers to identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data.

+ Shown below are some TEXT Cleaning Using Power BI

   ![TEXT Cleaning 2](https://github.com/user-attachments/assets/2d2def68-a39e-4140-b3cb-d76ad77290d0)
 Here I started by: